rytswd/simple-nats-js/docs/docker-based/README.md

 - `-it`: For interactive process
 - `-p 4222:4222`: Use local port `4222` on the Docker host, and map to `4222` on Docker container
+- `-p 8222:8222`: Use local port `8222` on the Docker host, and map to `8222` on Docker container.
+This is for web interface.
 - `-rm`: When stopping the ccontainer, remove the container, so that you can easily restart using the same container name
 - `--name my-jetstream-server`: Set a name so that you can use it to link another Docker container later
 - `--mount type=bind,source=/tmp/nats-vol,dst=/data/jsm`: Volume mounting for NATS data and objects